-Prerequisite - French III Teacher recommendation
+Prerequisite - French III, Teacher Recommendation 1⁄2 Credit (Semester course) (3 HVCC Credits), Grade 11 or 12

-1/2 Unit (Semester course)/3 credits HVCC

 Students will complete coursework at an intermediate to advanced level of ability in reading, speaking, writing and listening to the French language.
 Students can register for and earn 3 HVCC credits with successful completion of this course.